 Again, the GDPR does grant businesses rights of their own.
 The principle of overriding legitimate interests ensures that businesses are not forced to follow rules that are impractical or risky.
 As a security measure, there will almost certainly be audit records that no one can alter.
 Businesses should determine what information is completely necessary to meet other regulations and security policies and limit data storage accordingly.
 You can read more about that in our previous post on data minimization.

-And as always, subscribe to our blog in the sidebar for more news and information on the wild world of remote access and control.
+And as always, subscribe to our blog for more news and information on the wild world of remote access and control.